São Paulo near deal with Flamengo for Marcos Antônio option | OneFootball

 São Paulo and Flamengo have reportedly, at last, reached an agreement this Thursday (5th) regarding the transfer of midfielder Marcos Antônio to the Rio de Janeiro team.

 Well, the Morumbi club heard Flamengo’s offer in a virtual meeting.
-They agreed to give up midfielder Allan, a São Paulo target in the current transfer window, plus a sum of money.
-The amount was kept confidential, but the report found that it was close to 10 million euros (approximately R$ 63 million).
+They were willing to give up midfielder Allan, a São Paulo target in the current transfer window, plus a sum of money.
+The amount was kept confidential, but the report found it was close to 10 million euros (approximately R$ 63 million).
 They also promised São Paulo a percentage of the rights to their number 8.

 This is the highest amount ever requested by São Paulo in a negotiation.
 As revealed by the portal ‘UOL‘, it would break the club’s transfer record, which belongs to the R$ 108 million earned from Lucas’s move to PSG in 2012.

-But would he really wear it?
+But would it be correct to say he will wear it?

 Rumors circulated on Thursday night that the midfielder’s agent was at the training center.
 Which could be another indication.
 Even if São Paulo exercises its right to buy the player from Lazio, who can guarantee there’s money to give Marcos Antônio a salary increase?